 We may increase, reduce or discontinue these or other related activities at any time, which could affect the liquidity and depth of the market for PCs.
 We support the execution of our credit guarantee business by adjusting our guarantee fee.
-For example, if the price performance of, and demand for, our PCs is not comparable to mortgage-backed securities issued by Fannie Mae on future mortgage deliveries by sellers, we may use market-adjusted pricing where we provide guarantee fee price adjustments to partially offset weaknesses in prevailing security prices and increase the competitiveness of our credit guarantee business.
+For example, if the price performance of, and demand for, our PCs is not comparable to mortgage-backed securities issued by the Federal National Mortgage Association ("Fannie Mae") on future mortgage deliveries by sellers, we may use market-adjusted pricing where we provide guarantee fee price adjustments to partially offset weaknesses in prevailing security prices and increase the competitiveness of our credit guarantee business.